Food safety practices to help prevent biological hazards

 Parasites

 Parasites such as tapeworms live inside another organism (host) to survive.
 Tapeworms usually infect animals such as cattle, sheep, and pigs before infecting humans through contaminated meat products such as pork or beef.
-They can also infect fish that have been left uncooked for too long.
-It can then become transmitted into the human body through the consumption of these raw or undercooked fish products.
+They can also infect fish that go sit too long without cooking.
+It can then transmit into the human body through the consumption of these raw or undercooked fish products.

 Tips for preventing biological hazards in food safety

-• Raw meats must be handled and separated from other types of food.
+• Handle and separate raw meats from other types of food.

 • Food handlers with cuts or open wounds on their hands should stop working immediately.

-• Raw fruits and vegetables must be washed before peeling, cutting, cooking, or eating.
+• Wash raw fruits and vegetables thoroughly before peeling, cutting, cooking, or eating them.

-• All foods should be obtained from trusted sources and production facilities.
+• Obtain all foods from trusted sources and production facilities.

-• Equipment, utensils, and other types of tools used in the production of food must be cleaned and disinfected.
+• Clean and disinfect equipment, utensils, and other types of tools used to produce food products.

 • Ensure effective thermal processing such as pasteurization or cooking is in place.